ZTzTopia/ctf/writeups/2025/ctf_cit/web/mr-chatbot/README.md

 {"admin":"0","name":"ztz"}
 ```

+Because when joining the chat, we will request to http://23.179.17.40:58005/ `POST` request with the `name` parameter.
 This suggested that the server stores the `name` and `admin` parameters in the cookie.
 Since the `POST` request accepts a `name`, I attempted to submit additional parameters.

 **The idea**: forcefully set `admin=1` and inject a server-side payload.